BLCM/bl3mods/Apocalyptech/README.md

   never use them unless they've got the tracker darts part (as opposed to pucks or grenades).
 So, I increased the weight of the tracker dart part, where possible, so that 75% of all Atlas equipment will have the darts.
+- `always_visible_challenge_icons.txt` - Makes challenge icons (Claptrap
+  salvages, Radios, etc) always appear on the map, regardless of if you've been close to them.
+Does the same for Eridian Writings.
+Note that you will miss dialog if you use this -- when entering a new map, only one of the available challenge intros will be played.

 ## OP Gear Mods